How can an electron interact with itself?

-where the $i\epsilon$ prescription is again implicit.
-It becomes evident that the vacuum polarization effect gives rise to a modification of the photon propagator corresponding to the convergence factor considered in connection with the divergent self-energy integral.
-The formal agreement draws our attention to the causal effect which has been assumed as necessity.
-Indeed, there is more.
+It becomes evident that the vacuum polarization effect gives rise to a modification of the photon propagator corresponding to the convergence factor.
+By including the electron closed loop in the photon propagator, moreover, the Feynman diagram for self-energy can be put into accord with the positron theory.
+Thus, the conclusion can also be drawn from the diagrammatic argument of Feynman's calculation.
+An electron may interact with itself through the vacuum polarization induced in the vacuum electrons due to the electron.